Environmental Impacts of Coffee Production: 3 Hidden Costs of Commodity Coffee

 When consumers buy the lowest-cost beans, they’re unknowingly supporting a cycle of deforestation that damages ecosystems for decades.

-damaged soil from coffee monocropping
+damaged soil from coffee production

 soil damage from coffee production